EmanuelaMollova/BudgetTracker/notes.md

 -------------------------------------------------------------------------------- 21.06.2013

 * ZAPOR AKO NE SA VYRNATI ZAEMI ?
-* In Months - to be written how much money are for loans
-* Saved - in bank
 * 404
-* month/4059409
 * js - category validation and banks

-* NOTIFICATIONS
-* Debts, loans - the return what happens to money?
-* REPORTS, MONEY - TO COUNT LOANS AND DEBTS, TOO
-* ZAPOR AKO NE SA VYRNATI ZAEMI ?
 * BILLS (U)

 * Alerts, not session messages